txodds/tx-on-chain/README.md

 The data is distributed in real-time via request-response or low latency streaming to paying blockchain customers known only by the public keys of their wallets.
 Simultaneously, the batches accumulated over revolving UTC clock-aligned time intervals periods of 5 minutes for odds and scores and 1 jour for fixture snapshots, are cryptographically signed at the end of these intervals.
 The resulting signature, known as a `Merkle root`, is published on-chain in perpetuity.
 The `txoracle` Solana program developed by TxODDS in the Rust language and deployed to both Solana DevNet and Solana MainNet (see the public keys below) is working in tandem with the off-chain components to ensure that any published data from the above three channels can be validated against the on-chain signatures.

-This validation is based on the mathematical property of Merkle roots such that it is possoble to cryptographically validate whether a given record is contained in the referenced batch of data.
+This validation is based on the mathematical property of Merkle roots such that it is possoble to cryptographically verify whether a given record is *contained* in the referenced batch of data.
 This serves two purposes: first, the customers can ascertain that the fixture, odds, or scores event was genuine, and secondly, they can engage is trading activities facilitated by the on-chain `txoracle` program and the TxODDS off-chain services, such that one side is able to propose a signed offer based on a prediction that a certain scores event will occur at the specific phase of the game and once the counter-party "agrees to disagreee", accepting the challenge, and with the signed Trade published on-chain, the settlement and funds allocation is based on on-chain proofs that the winning condition was verified.
+A non-custodial orderbook trading model is also in preparation.

-Essentialy the data access layer (use case 1) allows users to front-run their trading activity (use case 2), being fully informed about actual fixture changes, odds, and score events in near real-time--with settlement available as soon as the data is fully confirmed by the published on-chain batch signatures--typically as soon as the current 5-minute interval ends and the corresponding phase of the game arrives.
+Essentialy the data access layer (use case 1) allows users to front-run their trading activity (use case 2), being fully informed about actual fixture changes, odds, and score events in near real-time--with settlement available as soon as the data is fully confirmed by the published on-chain batch signatures--typically as soon as the current 5-minute interval ends and the corresponding phase of the game arrives, or at the end of the previous completed game phase if the prediction period corresponds to the 'completion phase' (such as Q3 break or break before overtime 2) of the previous active phase.

 ## Included data